 Trees, shrubs and flowers attract birds to gardens and a bird bath and bird feeder will make your yard even more popular.
 Here are some of the common birds you might encounter.
-To learn more about the birds in Vancouver Bird Celebration, check out the Bird Celebration events happening May 14-31, 2022.
+To learn more about the birds in the Greater Vancouver Bird Celebration, check out the Bird Celebration events happening May 14-31, 2022.

 You will probably hear ‘chick-a-dee-dee-dee’ before you see a Black-capped Chickadee.
 In spring, you might also hear its ‘fee-bee’ song.
 One of the most common and perennial favourite garden birds, the chickadee was the City Bird for Vancouver in 2015.
 The Black-capped Chickadee frequents gardens and woodlands throughout the year in Vancouver.
 Insects, seeds and nuts make up its food.
 Chickadees nest in holes in trees they excavate and will use nest boxes.

 Listen for ongoing chirps in urban areas and you will likely see House Sparrows.
 It is an introduced species that has taken to gardens and city streets of Vancouver.
 House sparrows feed mostly on the ground around the garden and streets.
 The male house sparrow has a grey crown, black bib, white cheeks and chestnut nape.
 House sparrows are year-round residents in Vancouver.
 Nests are built in cavities in buildings and nest boxes.